 Show/hide fields on button click

-Then, you need to select all fields and other elements for each tab, and customize their visibility function:
+The last step is to select all fields and other elements for each tab created in Power Apps, and customize their visibility function:

 Visibility